The rice water method has been around for centuries to bring in volume, strengthen roots and making the hair all together shiny and luscious.

 Rice water has been renowned for its majestic properties in hair and skin care for centuries running and has been utilized by the Yao Women in Huangluo, China and women in Japan from the Heian period (794 to 1185 CE) who are famed for their significantly long tresses.

 Rice as we are aware of is packed with a freight of essential nutrients; amino acids, B vitamins, vitamin E, minerals, antioxidants and voilà, our guest of honor, starch, all of them working in harmony to bring in volume, strengthen roots and making your hair all together shiny and luscious.

 Rice water can be found in three forms; rice water that has been extracted from soaked rice or boiled rice and fermented rice water.

 To obtain rice water from soaked rice simply let a substantial amount of rice sit in water for 1-2 hours, separate the rice and its water.
 The water is ready for the use.

 To collect rice water through boiled rice, add in an extra helping of water to your contemporary rice boiling routine and drain out the cloudy emulsion when the rice comes to a boil.
 Once the liquid has cooled off, it is permissible to get on with your hair care regime.

 To try out fermented rice water, allow the rice water derived from either of the two methods above to lie awaiting in a closed jar for 2-3 days.
 Halt the fermentation process when the jar starts giving off a putrid acidic smell.
 The fermented rice water is now all yours.
 Knock yourself out!

 The pH value of rice water obtained either from soaking rice or boiling rice is lower than the pH value of hair as opposed to fermented rice water neatly matching the pH value of hair.

-There has been considerable arguments over which method would suit the hair the best but all factors taken into consideration, it ultimately boils down to preference, we would say.
+There has been considerable arguments over which method would suit the hair the best.
+All factors taken into consideration it ultimately boils down to preference, we would say.

 How to use rice water?